VNAGY-sec-ViktorijaN/VNAGY-Framework/VNAGY/logo-assets/README.md

 The contents of this directory are design assets only.
 No executable code or implementation logic is stored here.

-All files in this directory — including PNG, SVG, ICO, and all UX/UI design documents — are protected under the **VNAGY Visual Asset License (2026)**.
+All files in this directory — including PNG, SVG, ICO, and all UX/UI design documents — are protected under the **VNAGY CC BY‑NC 4.0 Extended Asset License (2026)**.
 The full license text is available in the `LICENSE/` directory.
 This license prohibits unauthorized redistribution, modification, or commercial use of any visual asset contained here.